West Virginia High School Boys' Soccer State Tournament

-The AAA West Virginia High School Boys' Soccer State Tournament is an annual postseason soccer tournament held in West Virginia, United States.
-The tournament is open to all high school boys' soccer teams that compete in the state's AAA classification, which is the largest division in West Virginia high school soccer.
+The West Virginia High School Boys' Soccer State Tournament is an annual postseason soccer tournament held in West Virginia, United States.
+The tournament is open to all high school boys' soccer teams that compete in the state..
 The tournament is organized by the West Virginia Secondary School Activities Commission (WVSSAC).

 History

-The AAA West Virginia High School Boys' Soccer State Tournament was first held in 1988.
+The West Virginia High School Boys' Soccer State Tournament was first held in 1988.
 The tournament was created to provide an opportunity for the state's top high school boys' soccer teams to compete against each other in a postseason format.
 From 1988 until 2007 the schools where in an unified system, meaning all schools played at the same level.
-From 2008 until 2004, the schools were divided in two classes: AAA (schools with 801 or more students) and AA-A (school with 800 or less students).
+From 2008 until 2024, the schools were divided in two classes: AAA (schools with 801 or more students) and AA-A (school with 800 or less students).
 From 2025 until now, the schools were divided in three classes: AAAA(schools with 1050 or more students) AAA (schools with 625 - 1049 students) and AA-A (school with 624 or less students).
 This schools only competes between their classes on the post season.

 This means that from 1988 - 2007 only one school could be state champion each year, from 2008 to 2024, 2 schools were state champions every year (one school from class AAA and one school from class AA-A), and from 2025 to current days, 3 schools are state champions every year (one school from class AAAA, one school from class AAA and one school from class AA-A).

 Format

-The AAA West Virginia High School Boys' Soccer State Tournament is a single-elimination tournament featuring 4 teams.
+The West Virginia High School Boys' Soccer State Tournament is a single-elimination tournament featuring 4 teams from each class.
 The top team from each of the state's four regions qualify for the tournament.
 The tournament is typically held over the course of two days at a neutral location, with the semi-final and championship matches.